bufbuild/protobuf-es/packages/protoc-gen-es/README.md

 Note that we are adding `node_modules/.bin` to the `$PATH`, so that the protocol buffer compiler can find them.
 This happens automatically with npm scripts.

-Since yarn does not use a `node_modules` directory, you need to change the variable a bit:
+Since yarn v2 and above does not use a `node_modules` directory, you need to change the variable a bit:

 ```bash
 PATH=$(dirname $(yarn bin protoc-gen-es)):$PATH